mikecm1/empyr.com/_pages/index.md

   logo: "/uploads/2019/mygini.png"
   job_title: Public Relations
   company: MyGini
+- quote: 'Empyr has been a great solution to work alongside in pushing the boundaries of online to offline marketing.
+They helped us to drive higher engagement with our most active users while also helping to monetize our earliest solutions. '
+  name: Tom Bachar
+  job_title: Founder & CEO
+  company: Pei
+  icon: ''
+  logo: ''
 - quote: Card Linked Offers provide a seamless client experience, to earn back money when spending on life’s necessities, like groceries and gas.
   name: Allyson Federbush